SAP/styleguides/clean-abap/CleanABAP.md

   "some logic here that runs only during unit tests ENDIF.
 ```
-Note that test features for intended to be executed by an end user, e.g. simulated posting or running a report in test mode, form part of the application domain and remain a valid use case.
+Note that test features intended to be executed by an end user, e.g. simulated posting or running a report in test mode, form part of the application domain and remain a valid use case.

 #### Don't sub-class to mock methods